The Sankara is one of Nairobi's most stylish and comfortable hotels.

 A location close to the city centre isn’t what most people want from a stay in Nairobi.
 But if you’re into doing some central visits and exploring what makes Nairobi tick, then the Sankara stands out as a very stylish, comfortable option.
 Excursions from the Sankara include the worthwhile National Museum and a scattering of attractions in the central business district, from the National Archives to the viewing deck of the Kenyatta International Conference Centre, all within 3–4km and reachable in anything from 15 to 60 minutes depending on traffic.
-Nearby malls include the Sarit Centre (a two-minute walk) and the modern Westgate (10 minutes’ walk or 5–30 minutes driving).
+The nearest mall is the Sarit Centre (a two-minute walk away).
 Guest relations will happily organise visits to anywhere in the city, using the Sankara’s own limo service.
 The main Uhuru Highway into the central business district (or ‘town’) can be gridlocked for hours, but traffic along back streets through Westlands and Parklands usually keeps moving.

 Our viewWith 156 rooms the Sankara is not small, yet it has the vibe of a boutique hotel, largely down to the slick professionalism of the staff and management who make it run like a well-oiled machine and are proud of the fact.
 We love the well-thought-out rooms and the calm efficiency that seems to pervade the whole hotel.
 We thought the food was a bit variable – never less than OK, and sometimes sublime – but a visit to the popular rooftop Sarabi bar and pool for a moment’s reflection over the Nairobi night skyline was a wonderful way to finish the day.